Adapting your home: Planning and funding

 Equipment is not always purchased outright and gifted to you.
 Some items are provided on loan, either for a specified length of time, or to be returned when no longer needed or appropriate for use.

-A number of charity websites that offer funding are listed here:
+A number of charity websites that offer information about funding are listed here:

 Further advice from us